Thorsten2605/node-red-neato-botvac/README.md

 Depends on [node-botvac](https://www.npmjs.com/package/node-botvac)

+## Important Information
+Due to add map supprt I had to rename the neato-botvac node to neato-status since Version 0.1.0.
+Sorry!

 ## Configuration

-1. Place "neato botvac" node
+1. Place "neato status" node
 2. Open configuration of node and click on the pencil button to create a new neato configuration
 3. Enter eMail and password of your neato account (you need to be registered!)
 4. Configure the index of the robot (0 - first robot, 1 - second robot, ...)